The Three Bears

 Old Favorites: Reread charts/poems from previous stories.

-New Story: Introduce the title and author.; Show the cover and discuss what the story might be about and whether it is real or fictional.; Explain that there are many versions of this story.; Take a picture walk making sure to discuss the sizes of the bears, bowls, chairs, and beds.; Read aloud for enjoyment.
+Introduce the title and author.
+Show the cover and discuss what the story might be about and whether it is real or fictional.; Explain that there are many versions of this story.; Take a picture walk making sure to discuss the sizes of the bears, bowls, chairs, and beds.; Read aloud for enjoyment.

-Companion Rhyme: Introduce companion nursery rhyme 'Peas, Porridge, Hot' -Introduce words such as 'porridge' by referring to The Three Bears story and/or by letting them taste real porridge.; Read the poem aloud for enjoyment.
+Introduce companion nursery rhyme 'Peas, Porridge, Hot' -Introduce words such as 'porridge' by referring to The Three Bears story and/or by letting them taste real porridge.; Read the poemaloud for enjoyment.

-Story: Reread The Three Bears and ask students to tell you when they hear some opposites. (little-wee/great big, hot/cold, hard/soft, head/foot); Have students match pictures that show opposites.
+Reread The Three Bears and ask students to tell you when they hear some opposites (little-wee/great big, hot/cold, hard/soft, head/foot); Have students match pictures that show opposites.
 (Opposite pictures are in Teaching Language Arts through Nursery Rhymes by A. DeCastro and J. Kern, p.
 54-55.)

 Focus Story: The Three Bears by Paul Galdone